GW250114: Noise reduction

 Two black hole mergers detected 10 years apart.
 Illustrates the reduction in noise achieved by upgrades during that time.

 GW250114's measurement has a signal-to-noise ratio (SNR) of 80, achieved by combination of both LIGO detectors' record SNR measurements and much cleaner than the SNR of 26 from the first observation of a gravitational wave (GW150914) a decade earlier.
 Noise reduction accelerates the rate at which new black hole mergers are discovered, and captures detailed data that expand the scope of what is learned about the fundamental properties of black holes.

 As a new black hole stabilizes, it emits reverberating gravitational waves, a stage called its ringdown.
-Through the pitch and decay of the signal's overtones, a black hole's mass and spin can be observationally measured.
-While scientists were unable to distinguish the ringdown from the black holes' collision with the far-fainter 2015 signal, they were able to with GW250114, resulting from data with a far higher SNR.
+Through the pitch and decay of the measured two signal harmonics (overtones), the black hole's mass and spin can be observationally measured.
+While scientists were unable to distinguish more than a single harmonic in the ringdown from the black holes' collision with the far-fainter 2015 signal, they were able to with GW250114, resulting from data with a far higher SNR.